vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tanzu-on-vsphere.md

   * 60GB to store the virtual disks for _each_ workload control plane
   * 160GB to store the Avi controller and Service Engines.
 * Network Time Protocol (NTP) service running on all hosts and vCenter.
+* DHCP is configured on the port group that the nodes in the management cluster will use.
 * A host/server/VM based on Linux/MAC/Windows that acts as your bootstrap machine and has docker installed.
 For this deployment, we will use a virtual machine based on Photon OS.
 * Depending on the OS flavor of the bootstrap VM, [download](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-140&productId=988&rPId=49705)and configure the following packages.
 As part of this documentation, refer to the section to configure required packages on Photon Machine.